gaia-platform/gaia-docs/articles/tutorials/gaia-incubator-example.md

     }
 ```

-The comment preceding the rule describes its purpose.
+The comment preceding the Rule describes its purpose.
 If the fan actuators have been ratcheting up to counteract a hot incubator, there comes a point when we do not want to wait for further incremental increases.
 Instead, we max out the fan actuator's speed.
 The first *if block* acts as a simple guard where the second encodes the real logic.

 There are several variables in the conditional.
 The primary active variable is the actuator.value field.
 This means that changes to the fan actuator speed trigger the rule.
 You will also notice two other variables from the prior rule, sensor.value and incubator.max_temp.
-However, these fields are not listed in the `OnUpdate()` attribute and therefore do not cause the rule to fire.
+However, these fields are not listed in the `on_upate()` attribute and therefore do not cause the Rule to fire.

-We can now review how the first rule and the just-introduced rule will interact.
-As you recall, the first rule is triggered by a change in the sensor.value field and results in the modification of the actuator.value field.
+We can now review how the first Rule and the just-introduced Rule will interact.
+As you recall, the first Rule is triggered by a change in the sensor.value field and results in the modification of the actuator.value field.
 This change now immediately causes Gaia to check the conditions described in Rule 3.
 This is forward chaining in action.

 To see this behavior, return to the simulation controller and allow the incubator to heat up considerably beyond its maximum temperature.
 To do this, after starting the simulation, select manage incubators from the menu, select an incubator and enter the command to turn off the power.
 This forces the incubator to stop actuating the fans (allowing the environment to heat up).

 ![](images/incubator-example-7.png)

 Wait until the temperature of the incubator exceeds the maximum temperature range by a few degrees.
 When it does, enter the command to turn the incubator power back on.
 The associated fan actuator speed values start climbing in increments of 500.
 When the fan actuator speed reaches 3500, there is a jump to 5000 - a sudden change of 1500.
-This sudden jump is caused by the firing of rule 1 modifying the actuator.value (fan actuator speed) which triggers the immediate firing of rule 3.
+This sudden jump is caused by the firing of Rule 1 modifying the actuator.value (fan actuator speed) which triggers the immediate firing of Rule 3.
 Use forward chaining to build out complex application behavior.